CMPSC-310-AI-Spring2023/challenge07-paisley-productions/outline.md

 Pallas (Host) : Wow that was pretty intense.
 How do you respond?

 Haylee (CS Student Guest) : Well, while their fears are valid, I would have to comment that there will always be a demand for people to fix and debug the code itself.
 AI can only be as good as you train it to be, leaving that necessary human element.
+AI is actually creating demand for new jobs not including the AI coders themselves such as prompt engineers, avatar designers, 3-D printing engineers (Class 5/19/2023 14.Self-supervised.pdf).

 Pallas (Host) : Ok that makes a lot of sense.
 Now let's see how the professors are feeling.